Chinese New Year 2022: 8 classic and new movies to watch this week

 Planning for a quiet Chinese New Year this year with family?
-With the Omicron wave hitting Malaysia, it’s not such a bad idea to stay indoors and enjoy some good Chinese New Year classic and new movies while munching on traditional snacks like pineapple tarts and bak kwa.
+With the Omicron wave hitting all over the country, it’s not such a bad idea to stay indoors and enjoy some good Chinese New Year classic and new movies while munching on traditional snacks like pineapple tarts and bak kwa.

 Beginning with the new moon that occurs between January 21 and February 20 (as per the English calendar), the Chinese New Year, also called Lunar New Year, is an annual festival that spans over 15 days.
 This year, it starts on 1 February.